Shepherds of Good Hope: The Oaks

 In 2009, the Shepherds of Good Hope purchased two buildings in the Carlington area of Ottawa, which they have turned into housing for clients who qualify for Supportive Housing but are still living in the downtown shelters.
 Formerly the Cardinal Suites Motel, the new wellness centre has been named The Oaks, and strives to help its new residents with living in their own apartments, as well as promote wellness.
 Controversy has surrounded this project since news broke that 55 homeless people would be moving to Carlington.
 A meeting drew 250 people protesting the move, as they feared that the already existing prostitution problem would be made worse by what the homeless people could bring to the neighbourhood – crime, drugs and alcohol.
-Despite this controversy, 55 people have moved into The Oaks, a gated facility with 24-hour staffing and surveillance to control access to the grounds and minimize trouble that could occur.
+Following the public consultation, 55 residents moved into the facility, which features 24-hour staffing and security surveillance.